pantheon-systems/documentation/source/content/guides/drupal-9-legacy-project-to-pantheon.md

 - The site owner should ensure the trusted host setting is up-to-date.
 Refer to the [Trusted Host Setting](/settings-php#trusted-host-setting) documentation for more information.

-- Set the dev environment site mode to git to be able to perform git operations on this environment.
+- Set the dev environment site mode to Git to be able to perform Git operations on this environment.

-- Clone your site to your local environment following the `git clone` command from the dashboard.
+- Clone your site to your local environment using the `git clone` command from the dashboard.

 <Alert title="Note"  type="info" >